Social Media Marketing for Small Business: Do’s and Don’ts

 If someone follows your business on a social media network, it’s a good indication that they care about what you have to say.
 Even so, there are limits to how much they want to hear.
 Blasting out dozens of posts over the course of a day—or worse, all at once—will clog up your followers’ news feeds and is a good way to drive people away.
 Limit social media posts to a pace appropriate to the channel, spaced well apart.
 This gives your content the attention and breathing room it deserves.

-For fast-moving channels like Twitter, this may mean multiple tweets per day.
-For other platforms like LinkedIn, this may mean 2-3 updates per week.
+On fast-moving channels like X (Twitter), this may mean multiple posts per day.
+For other platforms like LinkedIn, this may mean two to three updates per week.
 It will take some trial and error to find the right balance for your business.
 Monitor levels of engagement and try different combinations of postings and timing to find what works best for your followers.

 DO: Promote Your Social Media Accounts